padogrid/bundle-none-tutorial-padogrid/02-create-rwe.md

 If you run `create_rwe` without the `-quiet` option then it will prompt for the following information.

-❗ All paths must be absolute paths.
+❗ All paths must be absolute paths, i.e., the paths must begin with `/`.

-- Product installation path: `~/Padogrid/products/hazelcast-5.3.2-slim`
+- Product installation path: `$HOME/Padogrid/products/hazelcast-5.3.2-slim`
-- RWE base path: `~/Padogrid/workspaces`
+- RWE base path: `$HOME/Padogrid/workspaces`
 - RWE name: `rwe-tutorial`
 - JAVA_HOME path: `<Java installation path>`
 - Default workspace name: `myws`